Tiele people: Rouran Domination

-In 391 the Rouran chief, Heduohan (曷多汗) was killed by the Tuoba Northern Wei.
+In 391 the Rouran chief, Heduohan was killed by the Tuoba Northern Wei.
 Heduohan's brother Shelun raided several tribal dependencies of the Tuoba in retaliation, but reportedly suffered a serious defeat in 399, and was forced to flee westward.
-Here Shelun defeated the Hulu (斛律) tribe and subjugated them.
-With the aid of a Hulu named Chiluohou (叱洛侯), Shelun conquered most of the Gaoche tribes and proclaimed himself Kaghan of the Rouran on March 11, 402.
+Here Shelun defeated the Hulu tribe and subjugated them.
+With the aid of a Hulu named Chiluohou, Shelun conquered most of the Gaoche tribes and proclaimed himself Kaghan of the Rouran on March 11, 402.
 Many Gaoche, such as Chiluohou, were promoted to establish better control.

-During the reign of Shelun and his successor Datan, the Rouran pushed as far as the Issyk Kul, where they defeated the Wusun and drove them to the south.
+During the reign of Shelun and his successor Datan, the Rouran pushed as far as the Issyk Kul, where they defeated the Wusun and drove them south.
 In the east they raided the Northern Wei before they were defeated on June 16, 429.
 Afterwards, as many as 1.5 million Gaoche were said to have been captured and settled to areas adjacent to the capital Pingcheng in the south.

-After this settlement they were called the Western Chile (西部敕勒), including a section of the Ordos Desert south of the Yellow River known as the Hexi Chile (河西敕勒), the Eastern Chile (东部敕勒), between Wuzhou (武周) and the capital suburbs, and the Northern Chile (北部敕勒), to the north and around the borders.
+After this settlement they were called the Western Chile (西部敕勒), including a section of the Ordos Desert south of the Yellow River known as the Hexi Chile (河西敕勒), the Eastern Chile (东部敕勒), between Wuzhou and the capital suburbs, and the Northern Chile (北部敕勒), to the north and around the borders.

 The greater part of the latter two possibly fled back to the steppe and were not heard of after 524 and 445 respectively.
-The Western Chile (mainly the Hulu and Tiele related to Fufuluo's Qifuli (泣伏利) clan) being caused by a horse race, by which south and north were eventually assimilated.
+The Western Chile (mainly the Hulu and Tiele related to Fufuluo's Qifuli clan) being caused by a horse race, by which south and north were eventually assimilated.

 With the loss of numerous subjects and vital resources, the Rouran went into a temporary decline.
 However, in 460 they launched new campaigns in the west, destroying the remnant of Northern Liang.
 During a campaign against Khotan in 470, the king wrote in his supplicatory letter to the Toba Emperor that all of the statelets in the west had submitted to the Rouran.
 In 472, Yucheng attacked Northern Wei across the western border.
 By the time of his death in 485, Yucheng had restored the Kaghanate to a status even more powerful than the times of Datan.

 During these wars, a southwestern Gaoche tribal group known as the Fufuluo united twelve clans and rebelled, but were defeated by the Rouran.
 They escaped and established a state northwest of Gaochang in 487.
 From then on, little is known about the rest of the Gaoche until the Göktürks.